lukasbaldauf/bio-kinetics/README.md

 where *dm/dt* is the derivative of the normalized mass of the sample with respect to time, *c* is a scaling factor to convert the conversion rate *dx/dt* to  *-dm/dt*, *A* is the frequency-factor, *E* is the activation energy, *R* the gas constant, *x* is the conversion (i.e. the  fraction of sample left to react which varies from 1 to 0) and *n* is the reaction order (can be fractional).

-The linear form of equation (1), i.e. with *n*=1, is solved through implicit integration using the trapezoidal rule with some initial parameters that can be supplied by the user,yielding the first-order conversion.
-The non-linear form of equation (1) is then solved using Newtons-method with the first-order conversion as the intital values, yielding the n-th order sample conversion *x_calc*.
-To avoid fluctuating behaivior, the calculated reaction rate -dm_calc/dt is then determined by finite difference scheme:
+The linear form of equation (1), i.e. with *n*=1, is solved through implicit integration using the trapezoidal rule with some initial parameters that can be supplied by the user,yielding the first-order sample conversion.
+The non-linear form of equation (1) is then solved using Newtons-method with the calculated first-order conversion as the intital values, yielding the n-th order sample conversion *x_calc*.
+To avoid fluctuating behaivior, the calculated reaction rate -dm_calc/dt is then determined by finite difference scheme instead of equation (1) directly:

     -dm_calc/dt = c*(x_calc[i+1] - x_calc[i])/dt                 (2)